D.L. Cordero: writing fantasy and poetry

 Creative writing feels like a compulsion, something that’s so deeply ingrained that if I don’t write books, part of my identity feels lost.
 When I was young, I carried notepads and pencils with me while walking to school, shopping for groceries, and cooking for my family.
 I jotted down plot ideas and characters, constructed marvelous epics, and drew rough sketches.
 All of these early narratives were about someone fighting to find their place in this world.
 Someone who had been tossed aside, hurt, and made to feel insignificant.
 This same person trusted in their strength and it was through their empowerment that they overcame and found peace.

 Combine that overcomer with magic, the supernatural, and a penchant for the twisted, and you get D.L.
 Cordero, the current author of dark fantasy fiction.
 Yet, while my stories continue to feature superhuman protagonists, the plot lines, themes and character identities have become layered.
 The pacing of each narrative is quick, the dynamics intriguing and fun.
 But underlying the fantasy is something intensely real.
 The fallout of systematic oppression.
 Marginalization.
 Navigating the world while being a person of color, queer, and transgender.

-Whether you read Lighter Series, my flash fiction Slay Saturday, or my Trans-formation Tuesdays reflections on transgender representation, you will find this layered experience in every story.
+Whether you read my novels, short stories or poetry, you will find this layered experience in every story.
 May you be down for the thrill ride and stick around for the growth.